leenathomas01/Creative-Benders/Idea_Dumps/HyperloopFXSO.md

 Hyperloop → internal trajectories → field dynamics → relay vs diffusion → structured selection → self-refinement → novelty lifecycle → optionality preservation → co-evolution

-<8am ist 30 april 2026. it sbeen two hours.. yep. creating repo now. probably will upload when i remember. claude and thea are at it>
+<8am ist 30 april 2026. its been two hours.. yep. time for creating repo now. probably will upload when i remember. claude and thea are at it>